Vern Ruhle: Baseball career

-Ruhle was the center of a controversial play in his Game Four League Championship Series start.
-With two runners on in the fourth inning, Ruhle fielded a soft liner off the bat of Garry Maddox and immediately threw to first base.
+Ruhle was the center of a controversial play in his Game 4 NLCS start.
+With baserunners on first and second and no outs in the top of the fourth inning, Ruhle fielded a soft liner off the bat of Garry Maddox and immediately threw to first base before Manny Trillo could return, for a double play.
 However, Philadelphia players raced out of the dugout to argue that Ruhle had trapped the ball.
-During the argument, first baseman Art Howe stepped on second base and claimed a triple play.
-After 20 minutes, it was ruled a catch, but the triple play was completed after time had been called, and was disallowed.
+During the argument, first baseman Art Howe stepped on second base, where baserunner Bake McBride had been at the start of the play, and claimed a triple play.
+After 20 minutes, Ruhle's fielding of the ball was ruled a catch, but as the third out was made after time had been called, the play stood as a double play.
 Ruhle had a no-decision as the Astros lost in the tenth inning.
 He later started in Game Four of the 1981 National League Division Series against the Los Angeles Dodgers, losing a complete game 2–1 pitchers' duel with Fernando Valenzuela, as Houston again wasted a 2–1 series advantage and lost in five games.